joealden/corum-docs/src/evaluation/2-testing/2-signup.md

 ## Successful Signup Attempt

 * The user is redirected to the page they were on before if successful
-* The logged in state has been changed (Show in navigation and header)
+* The logged in state has been changed (Shown in navigation and header)
 * It is assumed that the email and username are not already taken

 Location: **`images/gifs/signup/correct.gif`**